 Outside of work, Wiggin belongs to the Meredith, NH Rotary Club and the Lakes Region Partnership for Public Health.
 He works with the NH Special Olympics, the Salvation Army Fundraising Committee, and a number of other non-profit and charitable organizations.

 Wiggin holds an A.S. and B.S. in Criminal Justice from Saint Anselm College in Goffstown, NH, a Certificate in Criminal Justice from the University of Virginia, and a Master's of Education from Plymouth State University.
 In addition, he participated in the 239th session of the FBI National Academy and has received extensive in-service training through his law enforcement roles.

+Patrick Cullen is a Professor of Justice Studies and has served as Department Chair and Program Director of the Justice Studies Department since 2006.
+Cullen has advanced studies in jurisprudence, human rights, and ethics.
+He instructs a variety of courses, including criminal law, criminal procedure, evidence, legal traditions, judicial administration, and business law.
 Cullen received his Bachelor of Science from Cornell University and Juris Doctor from Boston College Law School.
-Prior to entering higher education, he worked in both the public and private legal sector in a variety of areas including juvenile law, mental health law, insurance subrogation, and representation of professional boxers.
-He is also a Certified Compliance & Ethics Professional by the Society for Corporate Compliance and Ethics.
+Prior to entering higher education, he worked in both the public and private legal sectors in a variety of areas including juvenile law, mental health law, insurance subrogation, and representation of professional boxers.